 4. Engage with the Employee Representatives As Appropriate

 In most cases, it will make sense to engage with the participating employees’ representatives.
 However, the scope and nature of this engagement will depend heavily on the specific circumstances presented.
-For example, if the strike is valid, then it may be necessary to enter into negotiations.
-On the other hand, if the strike is invalid, then a tactful approach may be required in order to attempt to resolve the matter without litigation.
+For example, if the strike is lawful, then it may be necessary to enter into negotiations.

 5. Ensure Compliance with Discharge/Replacement Rules as Necessary

-If the strike is valid, the employer must also take care to ensure that it complies with the applicable discharge and replacement rules (remember, these are different for economic strikes and unfair labor practice strikes).
+If the strike is lawful, the employer must also ensure that it complies with the applicable discharge and replacement rules (remember, these are different for economic strikes and unfair labor practice strikes).
 Violating these rules during or after a strike can potentially lead to mandatory reinstatement, civil liability, and other consequences.

 Speak with a South Carolina Employment Lawyer at Gignilliat, Savitz & Bettis LLP

-At Gignilliat, Savitz & Bettis LLP, our employment lawyers represent South Carolina employers in all types of collective bargaining, labor relations, and labor crisis management matters.
-If you have questions about your company’s legal rights or responsibilities in relation to an employee strike (or purported strike), we encourage you to call 803-799-9311 or contact us online for a confidential consultation.
+At Gignilliat, Savitz & Bettis LLP, our labor lawyers represent South Carolina employers in all types of collective bargaining, labor relations, and labor crisis management matters.
+If you have questions about your company’s legal rights or responsibilities to an employee strike (or purported strike), we encourage you to call 803-799-9311 or contact us online for a confidential consultation.